JesseKPhillips/lua/README.md

 Lua have been released and used in real applications since its creation in 1993.
 Lua featured in HOPL III, the Third ACM SIGPLAN History of Programming Languages Conference, in 2007.
 Lua won the Front Line Award 2011 from the Game Developers Magazine.

+# Translation to D

+This repository is not official in any capacity.
+I intend to try and start a conversation of the C source code to D.

+The plan is to include D in the build pipeline and migrate files with the fewest dependencies.
+The idea is that there will always be a working implementation of Lua.